cypherpunk-academy/2064/en/063_2023_Open letter.md

 ## **2023** Open letter

 <span style="font-variant:small-caps;">All students sat</span> together in a large circle of chairs in the middle of the classroom.
 The tables were stacked on top of each other on the wall.

-Anni: "I'll read it to you:"
+Anni: "I read it aloud:"

 Kevin: "Super."